gugglegum/phpstorm-reset-trial/README.md

 This utility automates this process and doing all these things for you.

+**Mac OS users note:** This utility was not tested yet on Mac.
+If the evaluation period is not resetting correctly, try to remove also this folder `~/Library/Preferences/com.jetbrains.PhpStorm.plist` before running PhpStorm to start new evaluation period.
+Please contact me via e-mail and tell me if removal of this folder was helped and what was inside this folder?

 ## Running as PHAR archive

 This is the easiest and the fastest way to reset trial period.
 You only need to download `phpstorm_reset_trial.phar` from [Releases](https://github.com/gugglegum/phpstorm-reset-trial/releases) section on GitHub project page into any folder and run it as follow: